AdobeDocs/commerce-knowledge-base.en/help/how-to/general/reset-environment-on-cloud.md

 ---
+description: This article shows different scenarios of rolling back an environment on Adobe Commerce on cloud infrastructure.
+labels: 2.1.x,2.2.x,2.3.x,2.4.x,Magento Commerce Cloud,database,git,how to,restore,roll back,snapshot,uninstall,Adobe Commerce,cloud infrastructure
 title: Reset environment on Adobe Commerce on cloud infrastructure
-labels: 2.1.x,2.2.x,2.3.x,2.4.x,Magento Commerce Cloud,database,git,how to,restore,roll back,snapshot,uninstall,Adobe Commerce,cloud infrastructure
 ---

+# Reset environment on Adobe Commerce on cloud infrastructure

 This article shows different scenarios of rolling back an environment on Adobe Commerce on cloud infrastructure.